mlcommons/GaNDLF/docs/usage.md

 ### Multi-GPU training

 GaNDLF enables relatively straightforward multi-GPU training.
-Simply set the `CUDA_VISIBLE_DEVICES` environment variable to the list of GPUs you want to use, and pass `cuda` as the device to the `gandlf_run` script.
-For example, if you want to use GPUs 0, 1, and 2, you would set `CUDA_VISIBLE_DEVICES=0,1,2` [[ref](https://developer.nvidia.com/blog/cuda-pro-tip-control-gpu-visibility-cuda_visible_devices/)] and pass `-d cuda` to the `gandlf_run` script.
+Simply set the `CUDA_VISIBLE_DEVICES` environment variable to the list of GPUs you want to use, and pass `cuda` as the device to the `gandlf run` command.
+For example, if you want to use GPUs 0, 1, and 2, you would set `CUDA_VISIBLE_DEVICES=0,1,2` [[ref](https://developer.nvidia.com/blog/cuda-pro-tip-control-gpu-visibility-cuda_visible_devices/)] and pass `-d cuda` to the `gandlf run` command.

 ### Distributed training